With a career at HMSHost, you really benefit! We offer:

 - 401(k) retirement plan with company match

 - Referral program – refer a friend and earn a bonus

-The purpose of the General Manager I (GM) position is to manage a QSR restaurant or small cluster of restaurants or points-of-sale in close proximity to each other with Sales of generally up to $5M.
-The GM ensures the restaurant is clean, staffed, open for business, and operates to high operational and financial standards.
-The GM uses broad discretion and judgement to make great leadership decisions, and is responsible for the overall success of the restaurant.
+The purpose of the General Manager II (GMII) position is to manage a complex QSR or Casual Dine Restaurant or small cluster of restaurants or points-of-sale in close proximity to each other with annual sales generally in excess of $4M.
+The GMII ensures the restaurant is clean, staffed, open for business, and operates to high operational and financial standards.
+The GM uses broad discretion and judgement to make great leadership decisions.
+The GMII is responsible for the overall success of the restaurant.

 Open and Close

 - Ensures all assistant managers and staff recognize the importance of closing the restaurant to prepare the restaurant for opening, holding Shift Managers accountable for executing all closing and opening checklist/requirements

 - Understands, adopts, and consistently demonstrates defined manager behaviors designed to create an environment where employee engagement thrives

 - Deploys staff and resources to maximize profitability within the restaurant, and accepts P&L responsibility.

 - Assigns work tasks and activities, prepares schedules, and ensures that all shifts are covered